dougmoscrop/angularjs-templates-brunch/README.md

 ### path_transform

 Specify a transform function for the template path.
-This callback function will be invoked with the relative path to each template file (e.g.
+This callback function will be invoked with the brunch path to each template file (e.g.
 'app/home/home.html') and must return a new path for that template (e.g.
 '/partials/home/home.html').
 This new path will be used when inserting into the template cache.
 This allows the template files to be served from an arbitrary